You want to buy a new bikepacking bag – but which one to buy? I tested a few bags.

 The Canadians offer a lifetime warranty, what I find great because this is real sustainability: „We offer a lifetime, transferable, no receipt needed guarantee on the workmanship (meaning the product has no inherent defect to it), stitching (meaning NO stitching will ever rip), aluminum hooks, rails, nuts and screws, and inner stiffening backplate.
 None of these will ever break.
 And if one should, you can be sure that we’ll repair it!!!
 If it can’t be repaired to our high standards, we will replace it.
 Note that we do not guarantee abuse nor the wear and tear of the fabric and zippers.“

 The company only offers disappointing 2 years of warranty, although Vaude makes a lot of effort in sustainability, and also offers to repair broken stuff at the HQ in Tettnang.
 The material is quite thin, but seems to be robust (however, I will see).
-I will ask Vaude why they only have 2 years.

 4 How waterproof are the bags?

 I have not tested any of the bags in the rain.
 But Ortlieb has a well-known history of making waterproof bags, and I do believe that they are proof.
-I will report later with more experience.

 The bags have two layers: An outer layer, made out of Cordura, which is very robust, but only water-repellent: „Our bags start with coated Cordura; a durable, water repellent American-made fabric, nearly impossible to rip or tear, that keeps water out!
 The same hydrophobic finish used on world-class tents and expedition gear.
 Water beads up and rolls off, but our coating doesn’t close the tiny spaces between fibers, so condensation won’t build up inside the bag.
 Great protection during showers, commutes, and regular rain rides.“

 Sewn inside the Arkel bag is a waterproof and sealed liner.